Steven Kwan Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The Astros pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.31).
+- The Astros have a 3.30 team ERA that ranks first among all league pitching staffs.

-- The Astros rank 13th in baseball in home runs allowed (67 total, one per game).
+- The Astros surrender the ninth-fewest home runs in baseball (67 total, one per game).

-- France (1-1) gets the starting nod for the Astros in his seventh start of the season.
-He has a 3.44 ERA in 34 2/3 innings pitched, with 29 strikeouts.
+- Bielak (3-2) gets the starting nod for the Astros in his seventh start of the season.
+He's put together a 3.35 ERA in 37 2/3 innings pitched, with 30 strikeouts.

-- His most recent time out was on Sunday against the Los Angeles Angels, when the righty went seven innings, surrendering one earned run while giving up three hits.
+- The righty's last appearance came on Monday against the Toronto Blue Jays, when he went 6 2/3 innings, surrendering three earned runs while giving up 10 hits.

-- The 28-year-old has put up an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
-Opponents have a .231 batting average against him.
+- The 27-year-old has amassed an ERA of 3.35, with 7.2 strikeouts per nine innings, in seven games this season.
+Opponents have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.